 What are the treatments for verrucas?

 Deciding how to treat verrucas may depend on your ability to tolerate the pain that the various treatments can inflict.
-Folk remedies for treating warts abound, and there is no single treatment that works every time.
+Folk remedies for treating warts are abound, and there is no single treatment that works every time.
 Conventional treatment focuses on removal, while alternative approaches emphasise gradual remission.
 Whatever you do, do not try to cut off a verruca yourself, because you may injure yourself.

 You will find plenty of over the counter treatments.
 Most of my customers have tried these but results have not been very effective, hence that is why they have come for professional treatment to ‘The Hub’.

 Treatment of verrucas may involve rubbing off or paring away the dead skin after each treatment.
 This is best done by a professional foot care practitioner especially if you have diabetes or any problems with the circulation to the feet.
 At The Hub we may try applying corrosive solutions such as salicylic acid or silver nitrate to the verrucas to try to eliminate them.
-Treatment may take several weeks to be effective.
+Treatment may take several weeks or even months to be effective.
 Freezing with liquid nitrogen again treatment may take several weeks or months.